raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-behind-the-scenes.md

 - The breakout sessions in the Open Space were delivered by the attendees themselves.
 [Here](https://openspaceworld.org/wp2/hho/papers/brief-users-guide-open-space-technology/) is an introduction about the Open Space technology, for those who have never heard about it.

 ## It was a success in terms of active participation and engagement!
 What are the reasons?
-A lot of **work and love** went into preparing the Camp, and it showed: the **attendees provided great feedback** (*"I am enjoying every minute”* is one that I’ll never forget), and the **execs** who thought that the time was right to run such an event for that audience were **happy**.
+A lot of **work and love** went into preparing the Camp, and it showed: the **attendees provided great feedback** (*"I am enjoying every minute”* is one that I’ll never forget), and the **execs** who thought that the time was right to run such an event for that audience were **happy**. <br>
 It was an **enriching and rewarding experience** also for me personally.

-Now that emotions have (more or less :sweat_smile:) subsided, I want to reflect on what I think the ingredients for such a positive experience have been - there is for sure room for improvement, but here I want to focus on why it was a **success in terms of active participation and engagement**.
+Now that emotions have (more or less :sweat_smile:) subsided, I want to reflect on what I think the ingredients for such a positive experience have been.
+There is for sure room for improvement, but here I want to focus on why it was a **success in terms of active participation and engagement**.

 In a nutshell, and unsurprisingly for some of you:

 - **autonomy, mastery, purpose**